“The bad news is time flies. The good news is you’re the pilot.” -Michael Altshuler.

 3. Ditch, Replace or Add

 Ask yourself: Are your daily & weekly schedules in alignment with your goals?
 If your goal is to have gain 2 clients per month, but you don’t have a task focused on attaining that goal, you are never going to achieve it.

 If the action that takes up the most of your time is not ranked high in your happiness fulfillment column, then it is time to ditch it.
 Whether that is your side hustle distributor job, moderator of a Facebook group, weekly family dinners with your sister, or room mom role at school, if it isn’t high on your happiness or goal fulfillment, make an action plan to ditch that obligation.

 4. Focus Your Day

-Now that you know your priorities, every morning take 5-minutes to prioritize the three MUST be done actions for that day.
+Now that you know your priorities, every morning, take 5-minutes to prioritize the three must-do actions for that day.
 Do those three things first.
-Focus on only 1 of those tasks at a time, and do not attempt to multi-task all of them at once.
-If one of the important aspects of your day is an event later in the afternoon, the schedule a barrier around the event to ensure you are not late.
+Focus on only 1 task at a time.
+Please do not attempt to multi-task all of them at once.

 5. Celebrate What You Did

-We should always practice gratitude, especially with yourself.
+We should always practice gratitude, especially with ourselves.
 Once you accomplish your three prioritized tasks for the day, take a moment to thank yourself.
-When you start to feel that guilt creep into your mind, make a list of what you did accomplish throughout the day.
-This may show you that you have done more than you think.
+When you start to feel that guilt creeps into your mind, make a list of what you did accomplish throughout the day.
+Writing it down will show you that you have done more than you think.